 Big dogs, especially big dogs with shorter coats (such as Doge de Bordeauxs, Mastiffs, Bullmastiffs, Cane Corsos, Labrador Retrievers, Golden Retrievers, Rottweilers, American Staffordshire Terriers and Staffordshire Bull Terriers etc.) are often plagued by elbow calluses.
 Dogs that are bigger and/or heavier have more of a tendency to form calluses where their body hits the ground.

-We do also see calluses on dogs who come into rescue and have been housed with nothing but but concrete flooring.
+We do also see callus elbow problems on dogs who come into rescue and have been housed with nothing but concrete flooring.
 Sad, I know.

 And it is not just tile or concrete floors that cause calluses, short pile carpet can be a big factor in callus creation.

 WHAT CAN BE DONE ABOUT DOG ELBOW CALLUSES?